 Applications today are using more security controls to help prevent attacks.
-These controls, such as Web Application Firewalls and filtering techniques, make it more difficult for penetration testers during their testing and block many of the automated tools and simple techniques used to discover flaws.
-On day five you will explore techniques used to map the control and how it is configured to block attacks.
-You'll be able to map out the rule sets and determine the specifics of how they detect attacks.
+These controls, such as Web Application Firewalls and filtering techniques, make it more difficult for penetration testers during their testing.
+The controls block many of the automated tools and simple techniques used to discover flaws.
+On this day we'll explore techniques used to map the control and how that control is configured to block attacks.
+You'll be able to map out the rule sets and determine the specifics of how the Web Application Firewall detects attacks.
 This mapping will then be used to determine attacks that will bypass the control.
-You'll use HTML5, UNICODE and other encodings that will enable your discovery techniques to work within the protected application.
+You'll use HTML5, UNICODE, and other encodings that will enable your discovery techniques to work within the protected application.

-Topics: Understanding of Web Application Firewalling and Filtering Techniques; Exploring How to Determine the Rule Sets Protecting the Application; Learning How HTML5 Injections Work; Discovering the Use of UNICODE and Other Encodings
+Topics: Understanding of Web Application Firewalling and Filtering Techniques; Determining the Rule Sets Protecting the Application; Fingerprinting the Defense Techniques Used; Learning How HTML5 Injections Work; Using UNICODE, CTYPEs, and Data URIs to Bypass Restrictions; Bypassing a Web Application Firewall's Best-Defended Vulnerabilities, XSS and SQLi

-During day six of the class, you will be placed on a network and given the opportunity to complete an entire penetration test.
-The goal of this Capture-the-Flag event is for you to explore the techniques, tools, and methodology you learned over the last five days.
-You'll be able to use these ideas and methods against a realistic extranet and intranet attack.
+On this final course day you will be placed on a network and given the opportunity to complete an entire penetration test.
+The goal of this exercise is for you to explore the techniques, tools, and methodology you will have learned over the last five days.
+You'll be able to use these skills against a realistic extranet and intranet.
 At the end of the day, you will provide a verbal report of the findings and methodology you followed to complete the test.
-Students will be provided with a virtual machine that contains the Samurai Web Testing Framework web penetration-testing environment.
-Students will be able to use this both in the class and after leaving and returning to their jobs.
+Students will be provided with a virtual machine that contains the Samurai Web Testing Framework (SamuraiWTF).
+You will be able to use this both in the class and after leaving and returning to your jobs.